anaveroneze/ldms-darshan-analysis/README.md

 stress-ng --class filesystem --tz -v --all 4 -t 10s & stress-ng --class memory --tz -v --all 4 -t 10s &
 ```

+Run one stressor for each run, so a total of 10 experiments + 2 normal executions (no stressors).